-Computing the dual-walk at the end of the algorithm can be done in $O(n^2)$ if while executing Algorithm 2 we store for each link visited in the DFS a link of P{l-1} and an SRLG, that contains them both (if there is any).
-This way we can find e_i , f_i and C_i (described in Claim 3) in O(n) time.
+Computing the dual-walk at the end of the algorithm can be done in $O(n^2)$ time if while executing Algorithm 2 we store for each link visited in the DFS a link of P{l-1} and an SRLG, that contains them both (if there is any).
+This way we can find e_i , f_i and C_i (described in Claim 5) in O(n) time.

-IV.
-LOWER BOUND ON THE MAXIMUM NUMBER OF REGIONAL SRLG-DISJOINT PATHS
+V. LOWER BOUND ON THE MAXIMUM NUMBER OF REGIONAL SRLG-DISJOINT PATHS

-By using Theorem 6, we prove the following.
+By using Theorem 2, we prove Theorem 1.